We’d planned to be up early to catch a minibus to Karimabad, being a 3 hour journey we really didn’t fancy suffering it in the heat.

 With the skies having cleared we quickly organised a driver to take us to the Eagles Nest viewpoint for sunset.
 Perched high on the mountain above Karimabad up a narrow switchback road, at about 2,900m it has a stunning 360 degree viewpoint that many people watch sunset (or sunrise) from.
 We could see all 7 of the big mountain peaks towering around us and it was a perfect way to end the day.

-The same couldn’t be said for dinner, we had poor service and side dishes that never came.
+The same couldn’t be said for dinner, the place we choose had poor service and side dishes that never came.
 Proof is any was needed that we really are in a tourist town.

 Click on any photo to enlarge and scroll through